SoftzillaAT/PS5AvailabilityNotification/README.md

   1. Pattern search: If you define the pattern attribute beside the url attribute, the script looks for the pattern on the site.
   2. File watch: IF you define the file attribute beside the url attribute, the script looks if the site has changed in general.

-Use following command to install packages on a synnology NAS:
+Use following command to install packages on a synology NAS:
 `python3 -m pip install [package]`